centrica-engineering/nucleus-docs/docs/components/ns-card.md

 #### Pill over image

-If using with a a type of `support` there is also the option to place the pill over the image using the `pillOverImage` attribute.
+If using with a type of `support` with an image.
+There is also the option to place the pill over the image using the `pillOverImage` attribute.
 Note the `ns-pill` will need to be in the `paragraph` slot as it is no longer related to the heading.

 ```markup
 <ns-card type="support" image="path/to/image" pillOverImage>